-Moon Valley
+Atacama’s Moon Valley

-El Valle de la Luna, or Valley of the Moon, is located eight miles west of San Pedro de Atacama in northern Chile in the Cordillera de la Sal in the Atacama Desert.
 The region sits within Los Flemencos National Reserve and was declared a Nature Sanctuary in 1982 for its natural environment and unique lunar landscape from which its name derived.
 That landscape is filled with stone and sand formations shaped over time by wind and water, with beautiful colors and textures that resemble the Moon.
-Appearing like manmade sculptures, salty rock formations spread across the landscape, sometimes dusted with a layer of salty white.
-Otherworldly, El Valle de la Luna is a harsh region that should be respected.

-• Set Eyes on Three Mary’s Rock Formation
+Set Eyes / On Three Mary’s rock formation

-• Catch Panoramic Views at Piedra del Coyote
+Catch / Panoramic views at Piedra del Coyote

-• Enjoy Sunset Over the Valley of Atacama
+Enjoy / Sunset over Valley of Atacama

 Set Eyes on Three Mary's Rock Formation